Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 ## Practice 46: Secure access before the force arrives

 **Problem**
-Prepositioning operations can fail when ports, airfields, or host nation support are unavailable.
+Prepositioning operations can fail when ports, airfields, or host-nation support is unavailable.

 **Action**
 Confirm access, security, infrastructure, and local support before beginning the deployment.